deepghs/waifuc/docs/source/advanced_guides/workflow/index.rst

     :language: python
     :linenos:

-The final product should look like this (image sponsored by DALL-E):
+The final product should look like this (image provided by DALL-E):

 .. image:: donut_choco.png
     :align: center

-- Producing some strawberry-flavored donuts with sugar sprinkles
+- Producing some strawberry-flavored donuts with jimmies

 .. literalinclude:: donuts_action_2.py
     :language: python
     :linenos:

-The final product will look something like this (image sponsored by DALL-E):
+The final product will look something like this (image provided by DALL-E):

 .. image:: donut_strawberry.png
     :align: center